 If you have a wood deck, then there is a good chance you have or need to stain it to prolong its life and keep it looking great.
 There are plenty of choices when it comes to the types of finishes you can apply.

 For this article I am going to focus on oil-based stains and why those are my products of choice.

 The misconception on what wears your deck out is usually the rain, however, it’s the sun.
 The beading of water comes from a topcoat that will wear away, trap dirt, and not protect the wood.
-Semi-transparent oil-basedstains soak into the wood, add color, and protection and still allow the beauty of the wood to show through.
-Here are the steps to get the job done right.
+Semi-transparent oil-based stains soak into the wood, add color, and protection and still allow the beauty of the wood to show through.

 Clean Your Deck

-- Put on your Meteorologist hat and pay attention to the weather.
-You need it to be dry for at least 48 hours and in a perfect world you want daytime temps below 75 degrees.
+Put on your Meteorologist hat and pay attention to the weather.
+You need it to be dry for at least 48 hours after you stain your deck and in a perfect world you want daytime temperatures to be below 75 degrees.

-- You need to buy enough stain to cover your deck, on average a gallon will cover about 300 square feet but if the deck is older it may absorb more stain.
-For me brushing on the stain along with a roller for larger areas is your best bet.
-Just make sure you occasionally stir the can to keep the color resins suspended in the can so the color is consistent.
-24-48 hours to dry before you place things back on the deck.
+You need to buy enough stain to cover your deck.
+On average a gallon will cover about 300 square feet but if the deck is older it may absorb more stain.
+For me, brushing on the stain, along with a roller for larger areas is your best bet.
+Just make sure you occasionally stir the can to keep the color resins suspended so the color is consistent.
+Allow the stain 24-48 hours to dry before you place things back on the deck.

 If you follow these steps you will have a deck that looks great and will last longer.
-On average you should be doing this every 3-4 years.
+You should be doing this every 3-4 years, on average.
 Now get out there and enjoy that deck.